qgindi/LibreAutomate/Other/DocFX/_doc/editor/Class files, projects.md

 The folder can contain more scripts, but they are not part of the project.
 If they want to use project's class files, add them explicitly: **Properties > Add file > Class file**.

-Usually project files are used only in the project folder, therefore they are not included in **Properties > Add file > Class file** of scripts that are not in the folder, unless the folder name starts with `@@`.
+Usually class files that are in a project are used only in files of that project, therefore they are not included in the drop-down list of **Properties > Add file > Class file**, unless the project folder name starts with `@@`.

 ### Libraries
 A library is a .dll file.
 It contains compiled classes with functions that can be used anywhere.